 - The number – fix one tooth or your entire smile!

 We will give you the benefit of our expertise.
 We can help you understand how all these options affect the appearance of your smile, but the final decision about what veneers you want is yours.

 After you’ve found the perfect porcelain veneers options, Drs.
 Ken & Marnie Collins will carefully remove a small amount of the tooth’s surface, which will allow both a comfortable fit and a strong bond of the porcelain veneers.
 This process is not painful, as it is done under local anesthesia.
 He or she will then take impressions of your teeth to send to a dental lab to create porcelain veneers that will be perfectly fit to the natural structure of your teeth.

 While the dental lab hand-crafts your new porcelain veneers, you’ll have temporary veneers placed.
 Many patients feel that the look of their smile is already improved just with the temporary veneers!
 Drs.
 Ken & Marnie Collins will instruct you how to care for your temporary veneers since they won’t be as strong as your permanent all-porcelain veneers.

-Once the lab ships your finished permanent porcelain veneers, you will visit our Spokane Valley office again for the final fitting.
+Once the lab ships your finished permanent porcelain veneers, you will visit our Spokane office again for the final fitting.
 He’ll gently remove the temporary veneers, and bond the porcelain veneers over your natural teeth.